 Jean Vuarnet and His Vision

-The resort of Avoriaz 1800 is located in Haute-Savoie, in the Northern Alps, specifically in the Chablais mountain range.
-Perched at an altitude of 1,800 meters, it offers breathtaking views of the Aulps Valley and provides access to one of the largest cross-border ski areas in the world: the Portes du Soleil.
+The resort of Avoriaz 1800 is in Haute-Savoie in the northern Alps, in the Chablais mountains more specifically.
+At an elevation of 1,800 m, the resort provides breathtaking views across Aulps Valley as well as access to one of the biggest cross-border ski areas in the world, the Portes du Soleil.

 Did you find this content useful?